-Let Us Now Mourn (Or Maybe Not) DCist's Comments Section | Washingtonian (DC)
+Let Us Now Mourn (or Maybe Not) DCist's Comments Section | Washingtonian (DC)

 It’s only appropriate that the last word here goes to Monkeyrotica, whose regrets are few.
 He wishes he’d had the opportunity to one day pass off his office as one of the virtual town’s aldermen to a successor.
 But, he muses: “Who would want that job?
 The pay sucks.”

-Let Us Now Mourn (Or Maybe Not) DCist’s Comments Section
+Let Us Now Mourn (or Maybe Not) DCist’s Comments Section

 The longtime online community vanished last week.
 If you don't know why that matters, you must be new here.